neumino/neumino.github.io/movies.md

-### Forever My Girl
+### Wastelander
-*Released on 2018-01-26, vote average 7.8*
+*Released on 2018-02-02, vote average 5.5*

-After being gone for a decade a country star returns home to the love he left behind.
+In a post-apocalyptic landscape, an ex-soldier wanders in search of his lost home and family.
+Along the way, he joins a makeshift group of survivors who convince him to lead them through the wasteland.
+But when a band of pillaging raiders comes after them, they must fight to survive in this cruel dystopia.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/IpjApG307D8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/NHV7aizjdC4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>